huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ## Management

-### How can I restart my workbench environment and start from scratch?
+### How can I restart my Workbench environment and start from scratch?

 Sometimes you might want to start over with a fresh environment:

 (1) Select control panel in top right corner: